colophon

 Tools of the trade, and other recommendations.
 (Nothing’s sponsored, I just like these things and use them a lot.)

-stuff that made the site
+stuff that makes the site

 - hosted with GitHub Pages